'I Was Just Humiliated, Embarrassed, Scared For My Life', Safiya Satchell Who Was Tased While Police Officer Had Knee On Her Neck

 Satchell, who has three family members who are police officers, said she was terrified as this was happening.
 She recalled the fear of what happened.

-“At that moment I didn’t know if was being shot or tased, like I know my body, he was holding me down, the other officer was holding me down, so at that moment I didn’t know what was going on.
-All I could do was scream,” she said..
+“At that moment I didn’t know if I was being shot or tased, like I know my body, he was holding me down, the other officer was holding me down, so at that moment I didn’t know what was going on.
+All I could do was scream,” she said.

 You must log in to post a comment.